gsemet/python-fiximports/README.rst

 Rationals
 *********

-The beginning of the file of each Python script is one of the part of the code that is likely to evolve the most over the lifetime of the file.
+The beginning of the file of each Python script is one of the part of the code that is likely to evolve the most over the lifetime of this very file.
 Imports statements gets added, removed, reorganized all over the time.

 Thanks to distributed versioning systems such as Git, several persons can easily work on the same time on the same file.
 And the management of the ``import`` statements is likely to cause conflict when each developer adds his modifications.

 We really started having the need for an automatic reorganization script when we have set up an automatic merge of several branches alltogether.
 Most of the time, the conflicts were found to be on the ``import`` lines.

 Here are the rules this ``fiximports`` script enforces: